-Since 1957, the United Church of Christ has been the church of firsts, weaving God’s message of hope and extravagant welcome with action for justice and peace.
+Since our founding in 1957, the United Church of Christ has been the church of firsts, weaving God’s message of hope and extravagant welcome with action for justice and peace.
 Together, we live out our faith in ways that effect change in our communities.
 And so we were the first historically white denomination to ordain an African-American, the first to ordain a woman, the first to ordain an openly gay man, and the first Christian church to affirm the right of same-gender couples to marry.
 We were in the forefront of the anti-slavery movement and the Civil Rights movement.
 Our response to the demands of our faith is woven into the history of our country.

 Today, we continue to change lives throughout the world.
 We work alongside more than 200 mission partners.
 We labor ceaselessly to fight injustice, in the United States and abroad.
 We instill our vision into our youth and young adults, forging leaders who will imagine new dreams.
 We believe in a God that is still speaking, a God that is all-loving and inclusive.
 We are a church that welcomes and accepts everyone as they are, where your mind is nourished as much as your soul.